alayor/cdk_lambda_deployer_js/README.md

 In order to manually generate the output, you can run the command `cld_build`.
 Note: this output will be used by the CLD_DEPLOY project on its CI workflow.

+**Notice you must have a package.json file inside every lib folder.**

 ## Set up CLD_DEPLOY